zestia/ember-async-tooltips/README.md

 Optional.
 When an element is hovered over, `@onLoad` will be fired.
 You can respond to this action by returning a promise.
 The result of that promise is available on the API.
 This is a good way preload any data required for the tooltip to display.

 In the following example, there is a show delay of `300`ms before a tooltip will appear.
 But, _during that time_ it is loading some data which takes `50`ms. The actual show delay is reduced to `250`ms, so that the total delay remains at `300`ms.

+#### `@usePopover`

+Optional.
+Opt in to native popover, and opt out of the JS positioning, allowing you to use CSS anchor positioning instead.

+When this option is enabled, the following arguments are essentially redundant: `@position`, `@rows`, `@columns`, `@destination`.

+#### `@popoverTarget`

+Optional.
+By default, tooltips will be positioned next to the element that caused them to display.
+When this argument is specified, the tooltip will still show when mousing over the `@element`, but will be positioned next to a _different_ element.

 <details>
   <summary>Example</summary>